 Late payment interest

 Late payment interest in Finland may be charged to the debtor.
-Indeed, the Recast Directive 2011/7/EU which stipulates that payments in the EU must be made within 60 days was transposed into Finnish law in November 2012 (Act on the Payment Terms of Commercial Agreements - laki kaupallisten sopimusten maksuehdoista).
-The rules in Finland are stricter than the EU requirements: as a general rule, business-to-business transactions must be paid within 30 calendar days, although the terms may be extended to 60 days by contract as long as the agreement remains fair.
+The Recast Directive 2011/7/EU, which stipulates that payments in the EU must be made within 60 days, was transposed into Finnish law in November 2012 (Act on the Payment Terms of Commercial Agreements - laki kaupallisten sopimusten maksuehdoista).
+The rules in Finland are stricter than the EU requirements: as a general rule, business-to-business transactions must be paid within 30 calendar days, although terms may be extended to 60 days by contract, provided the agreement remains fair.

 Interest rates may be fixed contractually but the law otherwise provides a minimum interest calculated on the basis of the Bank of Finland’s (Suomen Pankki) reference rate (fixed twice a year in January and July), increased by at least 7 percentage points.